 There is some basis risk associated with the notes.
-Basis risk is the risk that shortfalls might occur because, among other things, the effective interest rates of the trust student loans adjust on the basis of specified indices and those of the notes adjust on the basis of different indices or do not adjust at all.
+Basis risk is the risk that shortfalls might occur because, among other things, the effective interest rates of the trust student loans adjust on the basis of specified indices and those of the notes adjust on the basis of different indices.
 If a shortfall were to occur, the issuing entity's ability to pay principal and/or interest on your notes could be compromised.